 - It’s Internet-Based: If a company’s internet is experiencing issues, then no amount of redundancy is going to prevent the calls from losing quality or being dropped altogether.
 If a network drop occurs, that will result in missed calls.

-Cloud PBX: 9 Reasons to Upgrade
+9 Reasons to Upgrade to Cloud PBX

 Despite some small disadvantages, cloud PBX is still a great method to ensure that your unified communications experience is comprehensive and versatile.
 This is an excellent system for companies that need a virtual office experience or for those that want to save on the costs of a hardware solution managed by IT staff.